dkelly255/PP4-Fantasy-Football-Centre/README.md

 ### - *Requirements.txt*

-The project structure includes a requirements.txt in keeping with Python Standards & best practices - as per this overview from [idkrtm.com](https://www.idkrtm.com/what-is-the-python-requirements-txt/), the requirements.txt file is used for specifiying which Python packages are required to run the overall project.
+The project structure includes a requirements.txt in keeping with Python Standards & best practices - as per this overview from [idkrtm.com](https://www.idkrtm.com/what-is-the-python-requirements-txt/), the requirements.txt file is used for specifying which Python packages are required to run the overall project.

 The current packages and dependencies list for the project are shown below: